-We’re nearing that time of year again.
+We’re at that time of year again.
 Some people dread it but there are things that can be done now to ensure the entire process goes much more smoothly.
-Get ahead with these tips.
+So if you’re looking to get your business ready for the end of the Financial Year get ahead now with these tips

 If you’re an employer you’ll most likely be paying your employees through payroll software.
 In preparation for the end of the tax year most payroll software providers roll out updates to the program.
 Make sure you have updated yours to the latest version.
 It should include all the rates and allowances for the new tax year.

 Check Work In Progress

 If you run a service based business it’s likely you’ll have work in progress (WIP) at the end of your accounting year.
 If you haven’t already, then now is a great time to have a look over this.
 You should be looking to see whether there is any WIP that can or should be billed now and also whether there is anything that should be written off.
 This should only really be done where there is little prospect of recovery, or where it is not economic to do so.
 In other words where the amount owed is exceeded by the cost of recovering it.

 There are number of things around payroll that you could be doing to get ahead but also some things that have to be done and done by certain dates:

 - Firstly, process the final payroll run for the year and carry out any associated month end tasks

 - Secondly, ensure you are up to date with PAYE and any outstanding amounts are paid or scheduled to be paid HMRC

 - Finally, send your final Full Payment Submission for the year to HMRC via RTI and, if the software you use is set up for it, make sure to mark it ‘Final Return’.
 If this is not possible then it’s likely the software you’re using automatically schedules an EPS marked ‘Final Return’ instead.
 This will show no figures but will have a box ticked ‘Final Return’.
 This doesn’t have to be done before the end of the tax year but must be done before the 20th of April 2021.